 - Authentication token expiration time (defaults to 1 hour).

 - Prefixed with openvpn://import-profile/ to trigger client import process.

 Supported software for client import process

->

-> When a token URL with openvpn://import/ prefix is opened on a system with a supported OpenVPN client program installed, the user is offered the option to import the connection profile into the OpenVPN client.
+When a token URL with openvpn://import-profile/ prefix is opened on a system with a supported OpenVPN client program installed, the user is offered the option to import the connection profile into the OpenVPN client.
 You need Access Server 2.11.0 or newer and OpenVPN Connect 3.3.6 or newer for this feature.

->

-> The process looks like this:
+The process looks like this:

 - The user has OpenVPN Connect v3.3.6 or newer.

 - They click or open the token URL.